jasagredo/hs-safescope/README.md

 ### A brief look at the runtime system

-GHC's runtime system creates _Haskell threads_ (green threads) which are lightweight virtual threads that the scheduler will wake up and interrupt.
+GHC's runtime system creates _Haskell threads_ (green threads) which are lightweight virtual threads that the scheduler will wake up and deschedule.
 A Haskell program running on one OS thread can have multiple Haskell threads being executed on that same OS thread at different intervals.